csecht/CountBOINCtasks/README.md

 or configurations.

 Developed with Python 3.8, under Ubuntu 20.04.
-Intended for use on all operating systems, but so far only tested in the development environment.
+Intended for use on all operating systems, but so far only tested in the development environment and in Windows 10.
 The latest Python package can be downloaded from https://www.python.org/downloads/

-To use (in Linux), open a terminal from within the countBOINCtasks-master directory and call up the help menu:
+To use (in Linux), open a terminal from within the countBOINCtasks -master directory and call up the help menu:
 ```
 ~/countBOINCtasks-master$ ./count-tasks --help
 usage: count-tasks [-h] [--about] [--log] [--interval M] [--summary TIMEunit] [--count_lim N]